Best Web-based Help Desks

 Pros:

-• Robust all in one tool for managing client contracts, maintenance requests, and other ancillary services MSPs normally offer
+• Comprehensive Management Tool: Offers robust tools for managing client contracts, maintenance requests, and other services.

-• Available for on-premise deployment as well as a SaaS
+• Deployment Flexibility: Available for on-premises deployment and as a SaaS solution.

 Cons:

-• ManageEngine offers a range of services and products that can take time to fully explore and utilize
+• Complex Product Range: The extensive range of services and features may take time to fully explore and utilize.

 ManageEngine ServiceDesk Plus is offered as on-premises software for installation on Windows Server and Linux and it is also available as a cloud service.
 All versions of the system are available for a 30-day free trial.